zentooo/Riddle.js/README.md

 -------

 * to do all for you
-* willing to kick you to library lock-in
+* take you to library lock-in
-* for people who like to dream eternally in comfortable DSL
+* for people who like dreaming in ever-lasting DSL

 Features